ronancpl/MapleQuestAdvisor/README.md

 #### Mission

-With non-profitting means intended, provide avid quest-leveling maplers world-wide a quality time with quest management.
+With non-profitting means intended, provide keen quest-leveling maplers world-wide a quality time with quest management.

 #### Vision

-By seeking several aspects of utility within quests, look forward to route possibilities for desirable quest cruising.
+By seeking several aspects of utility within quests, look forward to route possibilities for a desirable quest cruising.

 #### Values

 * Autonomy, seek self-improvement for finding new ways to do a task;
-* Orientation, plan ahead and perceive the surroundings to model a smooth activity.
+* Orientation, plan ahead and perceive the surroundings to model a smooth activity;
-* Aptitude, enjoy the good moments provided throughout the cruise, be active to course-correct in the staggering moments.
+* Aptitude, enjoy the good moments provided throughout the cruise, be active to course-correct in staggering moments;

 #### Support MapleQuestAdvisor